IPCS INCHEM Home

 Effects of short-term exposure

 The substance is corrosive to the eyes and skin.
+Corrosive on ingestion.
 The vapour is severely irritating to the respiratory tract.
-Corrosive on ingestion.
+Exposure to the vapour could cause visual disturbances.
+Inhalation of high levels may cause lung oedema.
+See Notes.

 Inhalation risk